andrelrocha/Conhecendo_C/README.md

-# Conhecendo C
+# Guessing Game in C

-Código feito a partir do Curso "Conhecendo C" da Alura
+Simple code in C for a guessing game.